The Liberation (film)

-Harmonia is an upcoming mystery drama film directed by Guy Nattiv and written by Nattiv and Noa Berman-Herzberg.
-The inspiration for the film was based on real events from Nattiv's own grandmother and her involvement with a sinister cult.
-It stars Carrie Coon, Bella Ramsey, Odessa Young, and Lily James.
+The Liberation is a 2026 mystery drama film directed by Guy Nattiv, co-written with Noa Berman-Herzberg, and inspired by real events from the life of Nattiv's own grandmother.
+A co-production of the United Kingdom, United States, and New Zealand, it stars Carrie Coon as Rita Cooper, a Holocaust survivor who renounces her family to join the Harmonia commune cult.

+The film premiered at the 53rd Telluride Film Festival on 4 September 2026, followed by a limited theatrical release in November 2026, before going into wide theatrical release in the United States by Bleecker Street on 8 January 2027.

 Premise

+The story is set in the 1980s.
 Inspired by a series of actual real events, the film is based on the experiences of director Guy Nattiv's own grandmother and her involvement in a cult.
-It follows Rita as she renounces her family to join the Harmonia commune, entranced by its leader.
-Rita's daughters Ella and Jo attempt to convince her to return home but find themselves drawn to the commune.
+It follows Rita Cooper as she renounces her family to join the Harmonia commune, entranced by its leader.
+Rita's daughters, Ella and Jo, attempt to convince her to return home but find themselves drawn to the commune.